regular-life/Codeforces-CLI-Tool/README.md

 ## Overview:

 The Codeforces Tool (cftool) is a command-line utility designed to streamline various interactions with the Codeforces platform.
 Whether you want to submit code, check your recent submission status, view upcoming contests, or manage credentials, cftool provides a simple and efficient way to navigate Codeforces functionalities.
+Please make sure to read the Getting Started section below.

 ## Table of Contents: